fullsizemalt/ersen-monorepo/cli/README.md

-# DAEMON 2.0 CLI
+# Ersen CLI

-The official command-line interface for DAEMON 2.0.
+The official command-line interface for Ersen.

 ## Installation